 I didn’t fire any groups like I normally might to measure the rifle’s accuracy, as that isn’t what it was built for.
 However, I tested all three loads by firing them at an NRA bullseye target 100 yards away with just the iron sights.

 Keeping all of my rounds in the X-ring was relatively easy once I established the right hold.
-This particular rifle was zeroed for a 6 o’clock hold at 100 yards.
+I zeroed this particular rifle for a 6 o’clock hold at 100 yards.
 With some match ammunition, I have no doubt that my groups would be around an inch wide at 100 yards.

 After that it was time to ring some steel out to 400 yards.
 As before, it was a simple matter of holding in the correct spot and letting loose.
 Short of significant shooter error, I got hits every time, which really brought back some great memories.
 Clearly, the Garand will do anything you need it to at most practical distances.